Willgunter/Discord-Clone/README.md

     - fml

     - **🎉🎉🎉🎉🍻🍻I GOT IT TO WORK!!!🍻🍻🎉🎉🎉🎉** This was the most mind boggling problem I have ran into so far and I had no idea how to solve it.
 I read through literally every single file in both the frontend and backend and even that gave me no clue on what was going wrong, but I fixed it by... drumroll please... **turning it off and on again**... wow.

+    - Small update but I just cleaned up the code, got rid of a bunch of test error messages and made sure the code works for all 9 servers + channels (it does) and wow getting this to work feels amazing.
+Now to see if we can do it without hitting refresh, that would be a cool bonus but I guess not super necessary.
+    Next step is getting it to change to its specific channel when it is in a given server.
+This shouldn't be too challenging but given how long this took idfk.

 ## Resources I used
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)